sphinx-doc/sphinx/doc/config.rst

 * Remember that document names use ``/`` as the path separator and don't contain the file name extension.

+* Since :file:`conf.py` is read as a Python file, the usual rules apply for encodings and Unicode support: declare the encoding using an encoding cookie (a comment like ``# -*- coding: utf-8 -*-``) and use Unicode string literals when you include non-ASCII characters in configuration values.

 * The contents of the config namespace are pickled (so that Sphinx can find out when configuration changes), so it may not contain unpickleable values -- delete them from the namespace with ``del`` if appropriate.
 Modules are